Sheetal-05/Sheetal-05/README.md

 - 🌱 I'm currently learning everything **Web Dev** has to offer. 😊
 - 🌐 I’m looking forward to contribute to any open source projects.
-- ⚡ Fun fact: I also play gpiano .
+- ⚡ Fun fact: I also play piano .

 ---